bixb922/crank-organ/doc-software/README.md

 The counters are reset  when pressing the "Battery counters set to zero" on the home page.
 The time is the estimated operating time remaining in hours:minutes, based on the use history.

-Keep in mind that battery capacity is usually lower than what the battery manufacturer informs.
-For example a 5V battery pack impelemented internally with 3.3V lithium batteries shown as 10000 mAh might have 3.3*10 Wh and not 5*10 Wh.
-To have meaningful output with the battery indicator, you will have to calibrate the battery capacity configuration.
-Without calibration, no battery information will show on the page header.

 Even without calibration, some useful information will show on the home page (index page).
 Times are since the last reset to zero of counters:
 * Time powered on
 * Time playing